 - In Age of Bronze, Eric Shanower's graphic novel series based on the The Iliad, the gods don't appear, and there's no evidence that they actually exist in the world of the adaptation.
 This is deliberate, as the afterword makes clear.
-Also, Helen of Troy is only fairly attractive, not beautiful.
+Also, Helen of Troy is only fairly attractive, not beautiful (but she is very conscious about her image and spends a lot of time on her dressing and makeup; this, coupled with her exotic appeal and personality, is what makes all of Troy fall in love with her).
 Odysseus and Agamemnon decide to say she's the most beautiful woman in the world because the Hellene soldiers will fight more willingly than they would for the real reasons for the war, which are more complicated and less glamorous.

 - Troy purposefully strips out the prominent supernatural elements of the original poems — or renders them ambiguous.
 The gods are never seen, and never act, despite their large roles as Physical Gods in Homers telling.
 Achilles is a Nay-Theist who pooh-poohs the gods at every turn.
 Hector, of all people, paraphrases Stalin: "How many battalions does the sun god command?"
 The priest of Apollo acts as an inverted Cassandra — he always gives exactly the wrong advice and is always believed.